-Kinect Mocap Animator is simple to use Kinect (‘Kinect for Xbox One’ or ‘Kinect for Xbox 360’) mo-cap tool that saves the user motion as fbx model animation.
-You can run it directly in Unity editor, or use it in while playing scenes, to record animations in your models.
-‘Kinect MoCap Animator’ works with Kinect-v2 or Kinect-v1 (aka ‘Kinect for Xbox One’ & ‘Kinect for Xbox 360’) as mo-cap sensor.
-It stores the captured user motion as animation clip in fbx model file of your choice.
-The recorded animation may be retargeted to another humanoid model, with the help of the Unity animation system Mecanim, or processed further in external 3d modeling tool, like Maya or 3dsMax.
-This package may be used in both Unity Pro and Unity Personal editors.
+Kinect Mocap Animator is simple to use Kinect (‘Kinect for Xbox One’ or ‘Kinect for Xbox 360’) mo-cap tool that records the user motion as fbx animation.
+It features hand and finger tracking as well, by utilizing the LeapMotion sensor.
+You can run the tool directly in Unity editor, to record animations needed by the humanoid models in your scenes.
+‘Kinect MoCap Animator’ works with Kinect-v2 or Kinect-v1 (aka ‘Kinect for Xbox One’ & ‘Kinect for Xbox 360’) as mo-cap sensor, and optionally LeapMotion, if finger animation is needed as well.
+It records the captured user motion as animation clip in fbx model file of your choice.
+The recorded animation may be retargeted to another humanoid model, with the help of Mecanim (the Unity animation system), or be processed further in external 3d modeling tool, like Maya or 3dsMax.
+This package can be used in both Unity Pro and Unity Personal editors.

 Free for education: